-The creators of Chimp Haven envisioned their sanctuary as a place these primates could live outdoors in social groups, and they set to work to make their dream a reality.
+The creators of Chimp Haven envisioned their sanctuary as a place these primates could live a fuller life, and they set to work to make their dream a reality.

-Caddo Parish donated 200 acres to the organization to build the sanctuary, and in 2002, Chimp Haven was selected by the government to operate the National Chimpanzee Sanctuary System, overseen by the National Institute of Health.
+The Chimpanzee Health Improvement, Maintenance and Protection or CHIMP Act, signed into law in 2000, established a federally funded retirement system for chimpanzees no longer needed for research.
+Then, Caddo Parish donated 200 acres to the organization to build the sanctuary, and in 2002, Chimp Haven was selected by the government to operate the National Chimpanzee Sanctuary System, overseen by the National Institutes of Health (NIH).

 Increased public interest in research primates was an added pressure on testing facilities to release more chimps, but it's a slow process as the animals have varying physical and psychological needs.